stoand/kiwi-webpack-plugin/design/examples-order_donuts.md

 This name will be displayed in a title bar that is at the top of the page.

+Also find a stylized picture of a donut and put it after the title.

 ## [[.start]]

 Before the customer can select what they want to order,